Category: Deep Vein Thrombosis

 What is Vascular Surgery?

 Vascular surgery is a surgical specialty that deals with diseases of the blood vessels.
 It is a relatively new specialty, having been founded in the early 1970s.
-The first vascular surgery residency program was started at the University of Minnesota in 1973.
+The first residency program was started at the University of Minnesota in 1973.

 The specialty of vascular surgery is divided into two main branches: open surgery and endovascular surgery.